- Coffee breaks

 The poster space will be 90 x 120 cm (width x height), which corresponds to A0 vertical format (or 16 pages in A4 format).

-A limited number of travel grants are available for eligible participants.
+A limited number of travel grants are available for participants.
 Applicants do not need to apply separately for travel grants for this event but should indicate on the registration form if they wish to be considered for a travel grant.
 Selection of awardees is handled directly by the Scientific Committee who will notify all eligible participants.
 More information is available at EMBO Travel Grants' page.

 Additional Registration Information